TransparentHealth/cda2fhir-service/README.md

 	$ cda2fhir-service> mvn clean install

+To run the server locally:

+	$ cda2fhir-service> mvn spring-boot:run

 ## API Overview
 The API is RESTFUL and accepts application/xml and returns the fhir results in application/json